-Your body’s ability to maintain your ideal temperature is an indicator of whether your system is taxed and needs rest or is ready to face the day.
+Your body’s ability to maintain your ideal temperature range is an indicator of whether your system is taxed and needs rest or is ready to face the day.

-The Readiness tab displays your previous night’s average body temperature relative to your baseline (e.g., it was +0.3 or -0.2 compared to your average normal temperature).
+The Readiness tab displays your previous night’s average temperature relative to your baseline (e.g., it was +0.3 or -0.2 compared to your average normal temperature).

 An individual’s body temperature typically changes by about 1 °C (1.8 °F) between its highest and lowest points each day.
 Anything outside of that range signals that something is challenging your body and preventing it from maintaining your ideal temperature range.